 - Heavily online focused, which isn’t for everyone

 - The penalty system can be inconsistent

-Released just a month before GT Sport, Project Cars 2 comes in at second place.
-It topped our list of Xbox racing sims, and it performs very well on the PS4 as well.
+Project Cars 2 comes in at second place.
+It topped our list of Xbox racing sims, and it performs very well on the PlayStation as well.
 The game has some of the best sound effects in the sim racing industry, and this adds to the realism of PC2.
 There are plenty of other reasons that this game is a great simulator, but it is also really fun to play for beginners.